MariamShamia2002/rick-and-morty-app/README_APP.md

 ---

-Built with ❤️ using React, TypeScript, and TanStack Query
+Built using React, TypeScript, and TanStack Query